 up.
 This is absolutely necessary before getting back on the highway.
 Driving on

 the highway with low tyre pressures will damage the tyres, increase braking

 compressor will be useful all the way through your 4x4 beach driving adventure.

 Should you be unlucky enough to roll a tyre off the bead, this can help reseat

 it.
 And if you’re tackling a variety of tracks and surfaces, you’ll need to

 adjust your tyres up and down to suit.

 Driving in sand.

-Do not accelerate too fast when taking off in the sand, this will make your
+accelerate too hard when taking off in the sand.
+The wheel spin will dig you

 SEE ALSO 4 WHEEL DRIVE SAFETY TIPS.